 - Other less common causes, such as snake bite venom, toxic drug reaction, blood transfusion reaction, organ transplant, or frostbite

-Most cases of DIC that are diagnosed are acute, but there are cases in which it develops gradually, occurring over a longer period of time.
+Most cases of DIC that are diagnosed develop rapidly and suddenly (acute), but there are cases in which it develops gradually, occurring over a longer period of time.
 This chronic form of DIC is difficult to recognize and is much less often diagnosed.
 Simultaneous clotting and bleeding can occur with chronic DIC, but in most cases this is a lower grade, persistent clotting activation process and the body has sufficient capacity to compensate.
 With chronic DIC, the predominant feature is typically increased clotting, not bleeding.
 Cancer is one of the most common causes of low-grade DIC.